Table of Contents

 Rest and Recovery

-- Sleep collection: Exploring options like magnesium or high-quality CBD can help signal to your body that it is time to wind down.
+- Sleep collection: Options like magnesium or CBD can help signal your body to wind down.

-- Magnesium Citrate Tablets: Many find that magnesium supports muscle relaxation and a calmer nervous system before bed.
+- Magnesium Citrate Tablets: Supports muscle relaxation and a calm nervous system.

 Practical Tips for Managing Your Routine